DDAT: Diffusion Policies Enforcing Dynamically Admissible Robot Trajectories: Introduction

 The remainder of this work is organized as follows.
 In Section~\ref{sec: related works}, we provide a survey of related works.
 In Section~\ref{sec: framework}, we introduce our problem formulation along with our framework.
 In Section~\ref{sec: projections}, we define several projectors to enforce the dynamical admissibility of trajectories.
 In Section~\ref{sec: DDAT}, we incorporate these projectors into diffusion models.
 In Section~\ref{sec: implementation}, we implement our proposed Diffusion policies for Dynamically Admissible Trajectories.
-We present our simulations results on a quadcopter, the Gym Hopper, Walker and HalfCheetah, and the Unitree GO2 quadruped in Section~\ref{sec: simulations}, while Section~\ref{sec: hardware} demonstrates the hardware implementation of DDAT on a Unitree GO1.
-Finally, we conclude the paper in Section~\ref{sec: conclusion}.
+We present our simulation results on a quadcopter, the Gym Hopper, Walker and HalfCheetah, and the Unitree GO1 and GO2 quadrupeds in Section~\ref{sec: simulations}, while Section~\ref{sec: hardware} demonstrates the hardware implementation of DDAT on a Unitree GO1 and a GO2.